HRCP concerned about enforced disappearances

 The HRCP noted with alarm that in the last 10 years, the geographical spread of disappearances has grown, now extending across all provinces and territories, while the profile of victims has expanded to include not only political activists but also journalists and human rights defenders.

 While the recently-proposed bill against enforced disappearances is a good law on paper and at least acknowledges the severity of the situation, the HRCP is concerned that the bill lacks a concrete and practicable mechanism for identifying and holding perpetrators responsible and does not provide for reparations to victims and their families.
-In addition, until and unless all state apparatus can be held collectively responsible under the law rather than assigning responsibility to individuals alone.
-The mere existence of the law itself will not curb enforced disappearances.
+In addition, until and unless all state apparatus can be held collectively responsible under the law rather than assigning responsibility to individuals alone the mere existence of the law itself will not curb enforced disappearances.
 The HRCP called on the judiciary to fulfil its responsibility to enforce citizens’ fundamental rights and show greater resolve in demanding accountability for enforced disappearances.
-Speaking at a seminar organised by the HRCP on Monday, Chairperson Hina Jilani said she is especially concerned that the fallout of the crisis in Afghanistan could lead to an uptick in disappearances among progressive voices.

-In conjunction with other civil society organisations, the HRCP held demonstrations against enforced disappearances in Islamabad, Karachi, Hyderabad, Peshawar and Multan.

-Pakistan People’s Party Parliamentarians (PPPP) Secretary General Farhatullah Babar, meanwhile, in a statement said that enforced disappearance was a crime against humanity and Pakistan must end the impunity of this heinous crime before it was leveraged by the international community to turn screws against the country,.

 “Like FATF and sanctuaries for some militants, the issue will become yet another albatross around the neck if immediate remedial measures are not taken,” he warned in a statement on Monday on the eve of the International Day on Enforced Disappearance.